quicwg/base-drafts/CONTRIBUTING.md

 # Contributing to QUIC

-Before submitting feedback, please familiarize yourself with our current issues list(s).
+Before submitting feedback, please familiarize yourself with our current [issues list](https://github.com/quicwg/base-drafts/issues) and [charter](https://datatracker.ietf.org/wg/quic/about/).
 If you're new to this, you may also want to read the [Tao of the IETF](https://www.ietf.org/tao.html).

 **Be aware that all contributions fall under the "NOTE WELL" terms outlined below.**